Messaging-project/server/README.md

 # Chat Application with Socket.io and MongoDB

 This is a simple chat application built with Node.js, Express, MongoDB, and Socket.io.
-The application allows users to join chat rooms, send and receive messages in real-time, and supports admin functionalities.
+The application allows a user to join chat rooms, send and receive messages in real-time from the admin.

 ## Prerequisites